facebook••facebook••youtube••contact••index••home

 The Lewitt LCT 240 Pro was plugged into the XLR input of the Rode Streamer X. Gain was set to 47 dB.
 This is a small diaphragm side-address condenser mic designed for home studios.
 It's an attractive and compact design, especially the effective yet space saving magnetic drop-in pop filter.

-The 240 Pro flatters my voice with a pleasing but somewhat bright timbre and above average clarity.
-Legibility of individual words is impressive, even with minor mumbling.
-With the drop-in pop filter, plosives and sibilance were well controlled.
+The 240 Pro flatters my voice with a pleasing but somewhat bright timbre and above average clarity and legibility of words.
+With the pop filter, plosives and sibilance were well controlled.
 Without the pop filter, the 240 Pro sounds like a wind storm.
 Wear protection!

 While the bright character makes for clear and understandable words, it also makes the 240 Pro more prone to picking up background sounds than many of the mics here, save for the Neumann TLM 102.